obfuscurity/tasseo/README.md

 The default behavior is designed for a retention policy with a 1-second resolution for at least 5 minutes, although this can be modified within the dashboard and metric attributes.

-Tasseo was originally designed for the Graphite TSDB, but has since been extended to support InfluxDB and Librato Metrics backend sources.
+Tasseo was originally designed for the Graphite TSDB, but has since been extended to support InfluxDB, Librato Metrics, and Amazon CloudWatch backend sources.

 ## Configuration